naibarn/SmartSpec/.smartspec/workflows/smartspec_project_copilot.md

      - purpose (one line);
      - 1–3 example CLI commands in a `bash` block that are consistent with the workflow’s manual.
+   - When suggesting example commands for workflows that are sensitive to multi-repo context (e.g., `/smartspec_verify_tasks_progress_strict`, `/smartspec_report_implement_prompter`, `/smartspec_reindex_workflows`), the copilot should propagate any detected `--workspace-roots` and `--repos-config` flags consistent with how the strict verifier or index workflows were run.

 5. **Weakness & Risk Check**
    - Short recap of: